What Are The Best Lights For Microgreens?

 More Current LED Lights For Microgreens

 The images below show the lights we have bought for our newest microgreen rack.
 The first lights are economical, and we use those for microgreens we eat or show at our presentations.
-These are manufactured by Barrina.
+Barrina manufactures these.

 The second lights are full-spectrum, sun white, grow lights, and are a bit more expensive.
 We use these lights for a new venture in selling mature microgreens to restaurants and stores.
-These lights are manufactured by Active Grow.
+Active Grow manufactures these lights.

 The top light in the second photo is a Barrina light to compare it to the lower two lights, which are Active Grow.